 Preparing yourself for internship requires more than a belief that "I've completed my course work and can now enroll for the class."
-Completing an internship, particularly if you're still working another job full or part-time, requires serious consideration of how you can 1) complete the necessary hours; 2) complete those hours in a way that allows you to give your full attention to your training; and 3) complete the hours and not feel overwhelmed that the stress interferes with your training.
+Completing an internship, particularly if you're still working another job full- or part-time, requires serious consideration of how you can 1) complete the necessary hours; 2) complete those hours in a way that allows you to give your full attention to your training; and 3) complete the hours and not feel overwhelmed that the stress interferes with your training.
 The items below relate to some aspects of preparing yourself for internship; read each one and check it as "completed" after you have given it careful consideration and believe that you have prepared adequately for that item.

 Student should be able to endorse the following items: I am at least 18 years of age.
-I'm confident that I have the requisite knowledge to work with clients I can work the requisite 10 hours per week on site in addition to my current work, school, and personal schedule I can begin to spend time interviewing with potential placement sites I am prepared emotionally to deal with the additional responsibilities and stress that often accompany an Internship experience
+I'm confident that I have the requisite knowledge to work with clients.
+I can work the requisite 11+ hours per week on site in addition to my current work school, and personal schedule.
+I can begin to spend time interviewing with potential placement sites.
+I have transportation to get to my internship site throughout the semester.
+I am prepared emotionally to deal with the additional responsibilities and stress that often accompany an Internship experience.